argoproj/argo-cd/docs/rbac.md

 ## Overview

-The feature RBAC allows restricting access to ArgoCD resources.
-ArgoCD does not have own user management system and has only one built-in user `admin`.
-The `admin` user is a superuser and it has full access.
-RBAC requires configuring [SSO](./sso.md) integration.
-Once [SSO](./sso.md) is connected you can define RBAC roles and map roles to groups.
+The RBAC feature enables restriction of access to ArgoCD resources.
+ArgoCD does not have its own user management system and has only one built-in user `admin`.
+The `admin` user is a superuser and it has unrestricted access to the system.
+RBAC requires [SSO configuration](./sso.md).
+Once SSO is configured, additional RBAC roles can be defined, and SSO groups can man be mapped to roles.

 ## Configure RBAC

 RBAC configuration allows defining roles and groups.
-ArgoCD has two pre-defined roles: role `role:readonly` which provides read-only access to all resources and role `role:admin` which provides full access.
-Role definitions are available in [builtin-policy.csv](../util/rbac/builtin-policy.csv) file.
+ArgoCD has two pre-defined roles:
+* `role:readonly` - read-only access to all resources
+* `role:admin` - unrestricted access to all resources
+These role definitions can be seen in [builtin-policy.csv](../util/rbac/builtin-policy.csv)

 Additional roles and groups can be configured in `argocd-rbac-cm` ConfigMap.
 The example below custom role `org-admin`.
 The role is assigned to any user which belongs to
 `your-github-org:your-team` group.
 All other users get `role:readonly` and cannot modify ArgoCD settings.